 Mole Chíchilo

 Of all the famous seven moles, mole chichilo (aka chichilo negro) is the rarest to encounter.
-This mole is also the richest sauce of the bunch, as it’s more like a hybrid of a bone broth and a mole.
+This mole is also the wealthiest sauce of the bunch, as it’s more like a hybrid of a bone broth and a mole.
 Made with chilhuacle negro, mulato, pasilla chiles, and anise-y avocado leaves, the seven moles are the least sweet and savory.
-Now that you know the seven moles of Oaxaca, try them in real life on one of our upcoming group trips to Mexico!

 7 Types Of Mole Recipes To Make At Home